madprops/ezkl/README.md

 "z code tetris" matches paths like `/code/something/tetris`.

 'D' (shift + d) removes an entry from the file while on the prompt.

+"zclearpaths" can be used to empty the path file (forget all the paths).